ajmccredie/cycle-connect/README.md

 #### Definition of done for Sprint 1:
 A MVP site deployed to Heroku with full CRUD capability in the forum.
 #### Break down of work goals to meet objectives and the user stories at the top of the table (not the optional ones at the bottom):
 Goal 1: Set-up the project on GitHub and transfer user stories into Kanban Projects board in GitHub.
-Move the essential user stories relating to profile and forum into the 'Working on' column.
+Move the essential user stories relating to profile and forum into the 'Working on' column.<br>
-Goal 2: Set-up the Django project for the site (as per the CodeStar Blog walkthough), set-up a superuser, and check admin access.
+Goal 2: Set-up the Django project for the site (as per the CodeStar Blog walkthough), set-up a superuser, and check admin access. <br>
-Goal 3: Initial deployment and set-up in Heroku
+Goal 3: Initial deployment and set-up in Heroku<br>
-Goal 4: Set-up apps and database for the user account/profile.
+Goal 4: Set-up apps and database for the user account/profile.<br>
-Goal 5: Design wire frames and concept art for site Goal 6: Create tests for minimum functionality (create, view, update and delete accounts, create, view, update and delete posts on the forum, including images)
+Goal 5: Design wire frames and concept art for site<br>
+Goal 6: Create tests for minimum functionality (create, view, update and delete accounts, create, view, update and delete posts on the forum, including images)<br>
 Goal 7: Create html and css for login and basic account set-up (adaptation of existing forms for sign-up to accept additional profile information).
 Use of crispy-forms?
 There will be button use and toggle similar to Hello Django.
-Consider multiple choice buttons as well as free text input for fields.
+Consider multiple choice buttons as well as free text input for fields.<br>
 Goal 8: Set-up the app and models for the data in main user forum.
-This will take a similar form and structure initially to CodeStar blog.
+This will take a similar form and structure initially to CodeStar blog.<br>
-Goal 9: Link up html and css to the forum
+Goal 9: Link up html and css to the forum<br>
-Goal 10: Check the link up and the admin capabilities *Goal 11: Set-up user likes for posts on the forum *Goal 12: Add commenting ability and CRUD capability to comments Goal 13: Deploy MVP site to Heroku
+Goal 10: Check the link up and the admin capabilities<br>
+*Goal 11: Set-up user likes for posts on the forum<br>
+*Goal 12: Add commenting ability and CRUD capability to comments<br>
+Goal 13: Deploy MVP site to Heroku<br>
-Goal 14: Full-testing of key-feature behaviour to check capability Goal 15: Create user groups and profiles.
+Goal 14: Full-testing of key-feature behaviour to check capability<br>
+Goal 15: Create user groups and profiles.<br>
 <br>

 #### Analysis of the sprint (lessons learned):
 The initial time-boxing points were not very accurate, and many of these goals took a disproportionate amount of time to complete.
-This sprint took far longer than intended to reach the MVP and therefore to meet the Definition of Done.
+This sprint took far longer than intended to reach the MVP and therefore to meet the Definition of Done. <br>
 Lessons were learned due to the overly ambitious nature and not fully understanding  many of the Django features.
 The Userforum was mainly based on walk-through code, which I thought would have been easier to have customised for my requirements.
 Initially many lessons were learned about how to better interpret the Debug error messages and how to solve issues of getting templates, urls, views, models, forms and admin files to all work effectively together.
-The first sprint took around double the amount of time which had been predicted from previous experience, but the majority of the planned work was necessary to complete in order to make a Minimum Viable Product (and therefore meet the Definition of Done for that sprint).
+The first sprint took around double the amount of time which had been predicted from previous experience, but the majority of the planned work was necessary to complete in order to make a Minimum Viable Product (and therefore meet the Definition of Done for that sprint).<br>
 Testing found some bugs, some of which required immmediate tackling.
 Some ideas to improve UX/UI were identified and listed to be potentially added to future sprint backlogs (in order of importance):
 - Fully consistent application of CSS on pages
 - Pagination of posts